Songyanfei/SAM-LIGHTENING/readme.md

-SAM-LIGHTENING: LIGHT-WEIGHT SEGMENT ANYTHING MODEL WITHIN 7MS Weights will release after accepted
+SAM-LIGHTENING: LIGHT-WEIGHT SEGMENT ANYTHING MODEL WITHIN 7MS
+\p The model weights will be released after the paper is accepted.